p-varmora/WebApp_UI_API_Automation/README.md

 ###Notes:
 ---

-I haven't included any additional validation. also in order to validate  the productType attribute has value PERSONAL_LOAN - i haven't parsed each json

-value in the response payload individually.
+I haven't included any additional validation. also in order to validate  "the productType attribute has value PERSONAL_LOAN" - i haven't parsed each json value in the response payload individually.
 API response is big so I skipped POJO process.